-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Radial keratotomy, LASIK surgery, and other low vision aids.
-Refractive eye exams ✓ Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-See Vision services (routine) in the Benefits Chart for information on when these services are covered.
-Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos. ✓ Reversal of sterilization procedures and or non- prescription contraceptive supplies. ✓ Routine chiropractic care ✓ Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such \checkmark as cleanings, fillings or dentures.
-See Optional Supplemental Dental Benefits in Chapter 4, Section 2.2 for more information about when these services are covered and additional limitations.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions

+Radial keratotomy, LASIK surgery, \checkmark

+and other low vision aids.

+Eye exam and one pair

+of eyeglasses (or contact

+lenses) are covered for people after cataract

+surgery.

+Refractive eye exams \checkmark

+See Vision services

+(routine) in the Benefits

+Chart for information on

+when these services are covered.

+Reversal of genital surgery or \checkmark

+reversal of surgery to revise

+secondary sex characteristics; sperm preservation in advance

+of hormonal treatment or gender

+surgery or cryopreservation of

+fertilized embryos.

+Reversal of sterilization \checkmark

+procedures and or non-prescription

+contraceptive supplies.

+Routine chiropractic care \checkmark

+Manual manipulation of

+the spine to correct a

+subluxation is covered.

+Routine dental care, such as ✓

+cleanings, fillings or dentures.

+Routine foot care ✓

+(i.e. the cutting or removal of corns Some limited coverage

+and calluses, the trimming, cutting, provided according to

+and clipping of nails, or hygienic or other preventive maintenance, Medicare guidelines (e.g.,

+including cleaning and soaking the if you have diabetes).

+feet)

+Services considered not \checkmark

+reasonable and necessary, ,

+according to the standards of

+Original Medicare

-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Routine foot care \checkmark (i.e. the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Services considered not reasonable and necessary, according to the standards of Original Medicare ✓ Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare. ✓ See Outpatient mental health care in the Benefits Chart Services or prescription drugs provided outside of the United States.
+Services not covered by Not covered under Covered only under Medicare any condition specific conditions Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare.
+See Outpatient mental health care in the - Benefits Chart Services or prescription drugs provided outside of the United States.
 See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States.
 Supportive devices for the feet (such as orthotics) ✓ Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/ bath chairs, commodes, and rolling walkers.
-TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. \checkmark

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Transplant expenses beyond plan covered benefits (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor). ✓ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered. ✓ X-rays, labs, or other diagnostic procedures ordered or provided by a chiropractor or other alternative care provider. ✓
+Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/bath chairs, commodes, and rolling walkers. ✓ TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. ✓ Transplant expenses beyond plan covered benefits (i.e. pre- transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor). • Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered. ✓ X-rays, labs, or other diagnostic procedures ordered or provided by a chiropractor or other alternative care provider. \checkmark